Government Alliance on Race and Equity (GARE)

 Racial Equity for Richmond

 While Richmond believes that all people are created equal and racial makeup should not decide outcomes, we live in a society where race continues to determine life outcomes.
 The racial disparities that currently exist across all indicators of success arose due to both explicit and implicit racial discrimination on an institutional and structural level.
 In January 2016, Richmond joined the Government Alliance on Race and Equity (GARE) Cohort.
 GARE provides a pathway for jurisdictions to begin racial equity work and Richmond is excited to partner with other jurisdictions in the Northern California cohort, including Contra Costa County, Berkeley, Marin, San Francisco, Oakland, Alameda County, the Public Utilities Commission and more.
 Government in general has the potential to leverage significant change in this area.
-Richmond envisions a city where life expectancies are not years lower than those of surrounding cities, where there is equitable access to resources, and where they, together, can achieve justice.
+Richmond envisions a city where life expectancies are not years lower than those of surrounding cities, where there is equitable access to resources, and where we, together, can achieve justice.

 Richmond Racial Equity Statement